jmcoleman/burger/README.md

 ## Getting Started

+1. Clone the repository locally
+2. Setup the database by running the db/schema.sql and db/seeds.sql files.
+3. Modify the config/connection.js file with the hostname, port, user, password, and database of your db
-Clone the repository locally and run the below from the root directory of the project:
+4. Run the below from the root directory of the project via the terminal:

 ```
 # install needed packages